 Seasonal flower fonts

-The current theme of the floral water fonts is Halloween and Autumn.
-You can find items in the fonts representing either Halloween or Autumn.
+The current theme of one of the floral water fonts is Christmas.
+You can find items in the fonts representing either Christmas or the anime Demon Slayer:

 I am so glad that I finally made my way to see the floral font temple and serendipitously find the LGBTQ+ friendly temple.
 After reading the Tokyo Weekender article I wish I had found the priest.
 I’d like to ask him more about the care packages he organizes for single Moms and if / how you can give a donation.
 But I think several visits to this temple are in my future, so I’m sure there will be an opportunity at one point.
 If you have any more information – or there is a question you’d like me to ask on my next visit! – please do leave a comment.